NothinRandom/CoDeSys_EIP/Examples/Struct/README.md

 END_TYPE
 ```

-Data is incorrectly offset for `msgReady` when you pack into a mixed struct with declaration of string[24]:
+Data is incorrectly offset for `bReady` when you pack into a mixed struct with declaration of string[24]:
 ```
 {attribute 'pack_mode' := '4'}